christianhofmanncodes/youtube-playlist-generator/README.md

 k6jqx9kZgPM
 ```

-If you want to import a `.csv file`, just select the file extension in the file dialog.
+If you want to import a `.csv file`, select the file extension in the file dialog.

 It should look something like this: